 Classical music events in Oxford and Oxfordshire

-We pick out some of the best classical music events in Oxford and across Oxfordshire that you can’t afford to miss this Autumn.
+We pick out some of the best classical music events in Oxford and across Oxfordshire that you can’t afford to miss in the weeks and months ahead.
 There is something for everyone, from splendid chamber music to superb operas - head to any of the performances below, and you’ll be in for a treat.
 You’ll find a growing diary of Classical Music, Opera & Ballet events in Oxford and across Oxfordshire in the ‘What’s on’ section.